BloodBaz/zx/music/gyroscope/README.md

 ![Figure 1: The pause routine](assets/img/01-the-pause-routine.png "Figure 1: The pause routine")

 What I’ve actually stumbled upon is a “pause” routine which carefully plays a rest within the tune.
 The length of the pause is determined the value of the C register (the low the value, the longer the rest).
-If you are familiar with Z80 assembly code you should recognise that the value in the C register is incremented once per run of the outermost loop (blue) and the routine will exit when C is incremented past FFh (255) and goes back to 00h (0) causing the Z flag to be set and the routine to exist.
+If you are familiar with Z80 assembly code you should recognise that the value in the C register is incremented once per run of the outermost loop (blue) and the routine will exit when C is incremented past FFh (255) and goes back to 00h (0) causing the Z flag to be set and the routine to exit.

 We can make note (no pun intended) of the address of this pause routine (C542h) for later.
 Meanwhile, pressing “step out” SHIFT+F11 will run the code until it exits which lands me at C4CFh.